chinmayib-ops/CustomQueryEngine/README.md

 Results are formatted in `main.py` for user-friendly output.
 Key design decisions include chunking for memory efficiency, parallel processing for faster execution, and a modular structure for maintainability.
 This solution efficiently handles large datasets without external libraries like Pandas or Spark.

+dataset is called taxi-trips-data.json (it is publicly available)

 ## How to Use

 1. Place your JSON file in the appropriate location.